 - Not surveying customers to see how they are doing with your solution.

-- Senior executives do not spend time in the field, phone, or Zoom calls with actual paying customers.
+- Senior executives do not spend time in the field, phone, or on Zoom calls with actual paying customers.

 - Ignoring SEO.
-SEO is all about understanding what people are searching for online regarding information, answers, and ultimately, solutions.
+SEO is all about understanding what people are searching for online regarding information, answers, and solutions.

 Growing your business today will rely on the habits of you and your team.
 Those that improve their individual and company-wide ability to listen will be the ones buyers want to work with.